fortunatebypass/sinatra/README.md

 **Why?**

-* No other OS's having to be supported being used (see General Assumptions)
+* No other OS's having to be supported currently (see General Assumptions)
 * Keeps ongoing maintenance to a minimum
 * Super fast performance
 * Excellent baseline [security](https://clearlinux.org/documentation/clear-linux/concepts/security) with: